poult-lab/daily-word/english_words_ learning.md

 > An excursion is more broad while hiking is more specific.
 Hiking is walking down trails or up and down a mountain of hill.
 An excursion can be going on a journey anywhere, walking or driving or biking, while hiking is only waking.

-08.price hike

-[np] Samsung Elec mulls price hike of new Galaxy S22 series due to costly chipsets.

-"A hike is **a sudden or large increase in prices, rates**, taxes, or quantities. [informal]"